GNB2023/BioEngSport/README.md

 - Web software: http://www.oxynet.net.

-- PYTHON: “Statsbombpy” and “mplsoccer” libraries are required.

 - Python: We suggest using a recent Python version, such as Python 3.x, as many libraries and notebooks are exclusively compatible with this version.

 - Jupyter Notebook or JupyterLab: You will need to have Jupyter Notebook or JupyterLab installed on your computer.
 You can install it using pip (if you are using Python 3.x) with the following commands: